 Protected areas in the highly diverse Peruvian Amazon include the Pacaya Samiria flooded forest, Tamshiyacu Tahuayo Reserve, Tambopata National Reserve & Manu National Park.
 I’ll break these down for you.

-Here’s the Pacaya Samiria National Reserve (green area at the bottom left) in northern Peru.
+Here’s the Pacaya Samiria National Reserve in northern Peru.
 As this is a large flooded tropical forest a fair distance from the base city of Iquitos, we recommend a cruise.
 Notable higher-end cruises into the Pacaya are the Delfin II and Delfin I. There is also the Nature Conservancy tour with the Yacu Tayta community for those wanting a little more adventure.
 This tour is focused on Lake El Dorado where they are sustainably harvesting & re-introducing the largest fish in the Amazon, the impressive Arapaima gigas a.k.a Paiche or Arapaima.
-You can also see in the map above the smaller green patch on the right, the Tamshiyacu Tahuayo Reserve.

 Here’s a closer look at the Tamshiyacu Tahuayo Reserve in northern Peru, a neglected area in the media, but probably for the best.
-Not sure if you know, but tourism can have an adverse effect on the environment if too many people visit the same place.
+Tourism can have an adverse effect on the environment if too many people visit the same place.
 The way to manage this is to space tours out in different areas to meet demand.
 The only lodge-based tour in the Tahuayo region is the Tahuayo Lodge, which is one of our personal favorites.
 It’s one of the only top tours in the Amazon where you receive a private guide as standard combined with incredible diversity & exceptional visitor focus.

 I’ll stop plugging this tour now & move on to the next region, which first takes us down the spine of Peru before we head east into Brazil.

-Remember that big clump of tours from the first map?
-Here they are.
 These are tours spread between different sections of the diverse Peruvian Amazon of Tambopata National Reserve & the famous Manu National Park.
 In the Amazon Rainforest, the most developed tourism industry is in southern Peru accessible from the sleepy town of Puerto Maldonado.
-First I’ll start with Manu.
+First, I’ll start with Manu.

 These are the popular tours for Manu National Park.
 The Manu Wildlife Center (10% chance of seeing wild jaguar) & Manu Tented Camp (lodge located inside Manu National Park itself) are accessed from Puerto Maldonado & the Cloud Forest Cock of the Rock Lodge is accessed from Cusco.
 You can, however, combine these tours.
 If you’re interested in cloud forest, you start from Cusco for the Cock of the Rock Lodge & end up in the Manu lowlands.